theochem/fanpy/docs/script_make_script.rst

 :code:`--nelec NELEC`
    Number of electrons in the wavefunction.
    :code:`NELEC` is an integer.

-:code:`--nspin NSPIN`
-   Number of spin orbitals used in the wavefunction and Hamiltonian.
-   :code:`NSPIN` is an integer.

 :code:`--one_int_file ONE_INT_FILE`
    One-electron integrals used to construct the chemical Hamiltonian.